 Ongoing research on the effectiveness of TMS, with over 3,500 papers published on the subject, has consistently shown its effectiveness and promise in treating a full spectrum of conditions, including major depressive disorder, PTSD, autism, nicotine and cocaine addiction, and more.
-In 2008 the FDA approved TMS for the treatment of drug-resistant depression following convincing study data collected in 2000 by a National Institute of Mental Health (NIMH)-sponsored multi-site, randomized controlled trial.
+In 2008, the FDA approved TMS for the treatment of drug-resistant depression following a randomized control trial or study by a National Institute of Mental Health (NIMH).
 The study of 190 patients with medication-resistant depression produced statistically significant results, showing the clear antidepressant effects of TMS, while also providing evidence of its safety and efficacy.

 In 2012, a breakthrough study by Linda Carpenter from Butler Hospital at Brown University was conducted in real-world clinical settings.
 Although about 30 such trial studies had preceded this one, these recent study results validated TMS efficacy, demonstrating a 58% positive response rate and a 37% remission rate.

 - The non-invasive TMS treatment is performed on an outpatient basis in a doctor’s office.

 - The patient is seated in a comfortable chair during the session.

 - The TMS helmet is placed on the patient’s head.

 - Rapid pulses are administered via a coil built into the helmet for a period of 20-40 minutes.